PavlinaPs/javascript-calculator-react/README.md

 ## freeCodeCamp - Front End Development Libraries Project

-# Build a JavaScript Calculator (Vanilla)
+# Build a JavaScript Calculator

-This is a vanilla JavaScript preparation for my React.js solution to the [Build a JavaScript Calculator](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-javascript-calculator), the fourth of 5 projects to earn the Front End Development Libraries certification.
+This is my solution to the [Build a JavaScript Calculator](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-javascript-calculator), the fourth of 5 projects to earn the Front End Development Libraries certification.
 FreeCodeCamp's mission is to help people learn to code for free.

 ## Table of contents